EdDataScienceEES/tutorial-orla03/index.md

 You can get all of the resources for this tutorial from <a href="https://github.com/EdDataScienceEES/tutorial-orla03" target="_blank">this GitHub repository</a>.
 Clone and download the repo as a zip file, then unzip it.

-Having a basic understanding of `ggplot2` will be super beneficial.
+Having a basic understanding of `ggplot2` will be beneficial.
 However, do not worry if you are only a beginner with R language, we will address each step as we make our way through this tutorial.

 <a name="section1.2"></a>